mightybyte/monad-challenges/hakyll/pages/set1.md

 ---
-title: Set 1: Random Numbers
+title: "Set 1: Random Numbers"
 ---

 It may not seem like the problems in this set have much to do with monads at